See this blog post that documents all of the methods to manipulate the view.

 If you aren't familiar with linking Notes to properties, it's as simple as clicking on the "Link to Property" icon in the Note property manager when the Note text box is active, selecting either "Current document" (for Drawing properties) or "Model found here" (for model properties), and then choosing the property from the drop-downs (see below).
 If you're trying to link to a model property and don't see the property in the drop-down then insert a drawing view for the note to reference.
 You can delete the drawing view later if you want.
 (You can link to a property without going to the "Link to Property" icon, in which case I don't believe you'd need a drawing view inserted, but to be honest I've never bothered learning the proper syntax to type in.)

 Here's a part that throws a lot of people off.
-When you start a new drawing it will use the sheet format as it existed when the sheet was inserted in the drawing template, or when the sheet format was last edited and saved in the drawing template.
+When you start a new drawing it will use the sheet format as it existed when the drawing template was last saved.
 The drawing template does not maintain a link to the sheet format file, so if the sheet format is edited in another document it will not automatically update in drawing templates.
 If you want your drawing template to reflect changes to a sheet format you can start a new drawing, go to Sheet Properties, and click on the Reload button to update the active sheet.
 (I've occasionally run into a situation where the Update button doesn't work.
 If that happens, change to another sheet format, click on the "Apply Changes" button, then go back and choose the original format.
 That's never failed to work for me.)
 If you have multiple sheets saved in your drawing template don't forget to do this for each sheet.
 Then re-save the drawing template.
 This is why the Layers I talked about above weren't there when I'd start a new Drawing, but would show up when I added sheets.

 The information above about new drawings using sheet formats as they existed at the time the sheet was inserted is of course also true for existing drawings.
 If you open a drawing that contains a sheet format that has been edited, you will need to Reload the sheet format to update it to the latest saved version.
 As I said above, if your Drawing contains multiple sheets, and you're using SW2017 or later, you can update all sheets with one operation.